-Since its inception the MV-22 Osprey has generated a significant amount of controversy, especially during its protracted development.
-This development phase was significantly long, at times tragic, and the costs were somewhat insurmountable, even by UK MOD procurement standards.
+Since its inception, the MV-22 Osprey has generated a significant amount of controversy, especially during its protracted development.
+This development phase was significantly longer, at times tragic, and the costs were somewhat insurmountable, even by UK MOD procurement standards.

 However, now that the aircraft has actually been fielded in Iraq and Afghanistan, the question can now be asked, is it any good and was all the pain, suffering and cost worth it?

 It is easy to understand the reasoning behind the United States Marine Corps requirement for a tilt-rotor transport aircraft, given the benefits that it offered over the seemingly obsolete helicopter.
 Now, over twenty years and an eye-watering $27 billion later, has that realisation come true?

 Although the Osprey seemed to offer a quantum leap in capability, during its development phase it developed a nasty habit of falling out of the sky and killing its occupants.
 Despite fielding and thoroughly testing a tilt-rotor X-Plane prototype, the XV-15, the manufacturers found out the hard way that they were entering relatively unchartered waters with regards to control, stability and aerodynamics.
 Even after its introduction into operational service, it has still had a number of mishaps and close calls, although on the whole, these tend to be connected with the earlier Block A versions and luckily there have been no casualties.